paolutus/stargazers/README.md

 Github api are used throughout the project.
 The main functions of the two view controllers are also tested with automatic Uint Test.

+Follows a link to video of the application in execution: [Dropbox - Stargazers.mp4](https://www.dropbox.com/s/rj07pk8bdqrof9b/Stargazers.mp4?dl=0)

 ## Technologies
 Language: Swift 3.1
 Xcode: version 8.3